microsoft/bedrock/cluster/azure/README.md

 As a first step, make sure you have installed the [pre-requisite tools](../README.md) on your machine.

-In addition, you need the Azure `az` command line tool in order to create and fetch Azure configuration info:
+Additionally, you need the Azure `az` command line tool in order to create and fetch Azure configuration info:

 - [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)